 If a financial firm does not comply with a determination, we are required to report this to ASIC.

 For non-superannuation complaints, if you choose not to accept our determination, you have a right to pursue your claim against the financial firm through the courts.
-You should seek your own legal advice if you wish to take legal action in the courts.
+If you accept the determination the complaint will normally resolve on the basis set out in the determination, but if for some reason you become dissatisfied with this outcome and wish to take your matter to another forum, you should seek legal advice.

 We may decide that it is not appropriate to continue considering your complaint.
 This could be because you haven’t suffered a loss, or you have already been appropriately compensated or the financial firm hasn’t committed an error.